Halid Genjac

-Halid Genjac (born 8 March 1958) is a Bosnian politician who served as the 2nd Bosniak member of the Presidency of Bosnia and Herzegovina from 2000 to 2001.
+Halid Genjac (born 8 March 1958) is a Bosnian politician and former physician who served as the 2nd Bosniak member of the Presidency of Bosnia and Herzegovina from 2000 to 2001.
+He is the current general secretary of the Party of Democratic Action (SDA).

-He is the current general secretary of the Party of Democratic Action.
-Genjac has also been a long time member of both houses of the Parliamentary Assembly of Bosnia and Herzegovina.
+Genjac has been a member of the SDA since its foundation in 1990.
+He was also a long time member of both the national House of Peoples and House of Representatives.
+He is seen as a close ally of current SDA president Bakir Izetbegović.

 Early life and education

 Born in Visoko, PR Bosnia and Herzegovina, FPR Yugoslavia on 8 March 1958, Genjac finished primary school in Lower Moštre and high school in 1975 in Visoko.
 He graduated from the Faculty of Medicine in Tuzla in 1981.